-These results are consistent for those parameters which are predominantly affected by the proximity of a monitoring site to the sea, i.e. total dissolved salts (indicated by conductivity).
-Activities at the MASL site do not lead to significant emissions of these compounds, and there is no evidence from the monitoring of site-specific effects related to total dissolved salts.
+Conductivity is indicative of the total dissolved salts in the samples.
+The results are consistent with other sites that are predominantly affected by their proximity to the sea.
+Activities at the MASL site do not lead to significant aerial emissions of salts, and there is no evidence from the monitoring of site-specific effects related to total dissolved salts.